ghanshyamdhamat/Krishi-Sahayak/README.md

 ## Troubleshooting
 - If for some case you aren't able to run our implementation due to .pth file error.
 Please refer to the zip file submitted.
+- Please download the zip folder, extract the models and place them in `Krishi-Sahayak > src > model`
 ---

 ## Acknowledgements